Welcome to April's Homewatch post. In this installment, we discuss ways to decrease stress on one of the most dreaded days: moving day!

 Find A Good Moving Company

 Unfortunately, while there are lots of legit movers, some run a shady operation.
-You would never want to end up with this guy:

 It's certainly well worth your while to obtain quotes from a number of different movers.
 And while the adage “You get what you pay for” often has merit, you should be careful when you're using price as a guide.
 Always remember to check the fine print to be certain on what is included and what isn’t.
 What might at first glance appear to be a good deal could quickly ramp up with charges you may not have been expecting (e.g. fuel charges, premiums for moving on certain days, etc.).
 Also, be sure to confirm the size of the moving crew, and if there are overtime charges if traffic goes gridlock or there's a delay with the closing of your home.